datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-external.md

 ## External Filter Usage Guides

-- [Using External Filters][] - Use the External Filter to write your own service with custom processing and authentication logic
+- [Using External Filters][]: Use the External Filter to write your own service with custom processing and authentication logic
-  - [Basic Auth using External Filters][] - Setup basic authentication using an External Filter
+  - [Basic Auth using External Filters][]: Setup basic authentication using an External Filter
-  - [The Ext_Authz Protocol][] - Learn about how the ext_authz protocol works
+  - [The Ext_Authz Protocol][]: Learn about how the ext_authz protocol works

 [Duration]: #duration
 [HTTPSettings]: #httpsettings